MaybeThisIsRu/awesome-miniflux/readme.md

 - [miniflux-injector](https://github.com/Sevichecc/miniflux-injector) - A browser extension that injects search results from the Miniflux bookmark service into search pages such as Google and DuckDuckGo.
 - [Raycast extension for Miniflux](https://www.raycast.com/SevicheCC/miniflux) - A Raycast extension that allows you to quickly access, read, star, mark as read, and save RSS feed entries from Miniflux.
+- [Miniflux Email Client](https://github.com/skatkov/miniflux-email-client/) - Fetches latest unread entries from Miniflux instance and sends them as an email Gmail's SMTP.
+It doesn't require any server or payed email service.
+Entire thing works for free with a generous help of public github repo, github actions and gmail.

 ## Contribute